stevenluongo/alternative-language-project/README.md

 ### 4. Year with Most Phone Launches Post-1999:

 ### My process:
-* This question requires comparing the launchAnnounced year to the launchStatus year.
+* For this, you'd filter Cell objects by launchAnnounced greater than 1999, then count the occurrences of each year.

 ### Code
 ```